Student Handbook

 The SSAO, in consultation with the involved parties, may determine informally resolving student conduct matters through an alternative conflict resolution process is appropriate to resolve the reported concerns.
 The primary focus during alternative conflict resolution remains the welfare of the parties and the safety of the CCCS community, but it does not involve a formal investigation.

 Alternative conflict resolution, includes, but is not limited to, dialogue, conflict coaching, mediation, restorative justice, or shuttle diplomacy.
-Alternative conflict resolution works best when students take responsibility for their actions, have a desire to restore the impact created in the incident, and actively participate in deciding and agreeing upon an outcome.
+Alternative conflict resolution works best when students take responsibility for their actions, have a desire to restore the impact created by their conduct, and actively participate in deciding and agreeing upon an outcome.
 If a resolution is reached, the matter will be closed without opportunity for an appeal.

 At any time during the alternative conflict resolution process, the SSAO may elect to initiate formal investigation as deemed appropriate to resolve the matter.
 The parties can elect to cease the alternative conflict resolution process at any time before it concludes and proceed with a formal investigation.